Top ERP for Consulting Firms: 5+ Tools Reviewed (2025)

 5. Kantata – Best for PSA

-Kantata, previously known as Mavenlink, is a good sofware solution for professional services firms, but isn’t ideal for complex reporting needs.
+Kantata, previously known as Mavenlink, is a good professional services ERP, but isn’t ideal for complex reporting needs.

 Key features: